chalatz/tours/pages/info/reviews-comments-content.md

     name and email on the Net so that everyone can have the wonderful experience we had with you.
 Here is a portion of my \"review\" of our cruise that I just uploaded:
-    \ Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this \"tour\" with a wonderful driver named Nicholas.
+    \ Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this \"tour\" with a wonderful tour/driver named Nicholas.
 He was funny, knew everything about the island and showed us the sights in an air-conditioned Mercedes.
-He was one of the highlights of the cruise.<br>\nI have now looked at your web site--nice work!<br>\nThanks again for making our trip so wonderful!<br>\nRusty<br>\nznr123@aol.com\n\nDear Nicholas.
+He was one of the highlights of the cruise.<br>\nI have now looked at your web site--nice work!<br>\nThanks again for making our trip so wonderful!<br>\nRusty<br> USA\n\n\nDear Nicholas.
 I am Omar the son of Dr Monir .
 We visited Rhodes last month on the cruise ship Boccacio<br>\nWe took a tour to Lindos and Faliraki with your company.
 I want you to know that Rodos was one of the best islands I have seen in my life and we all enjoyed your excellent service.
 Our driver had a great sense of humor!.
 I hope to visit Rodos again next year.<br>\nThank you for the tour!<br>\nOmar<br> Cairo Egypt \n \n"

 ---
 A big "THANKS" to all who have or will use our services and have given their support in some way.